 Instant Pot Baby Back Ribs made with dry rub, apple cider vinegar and BBQ sauce are tender, fall-off-the-bone ribs done in under an hour.
 They're super flavorful and delicious!

 You can make tender, fall-off-the-bone baby back pork ribs in the pressure cooker anytime -- in any weather with this easy recipe.
 Just season them with dry rub, cook the ribs in the Instant Pot, slather them with barbecue sauce and finish on the grill, under the broiler or in the air fryer for a crispier texture.
-You’re going to love these easy Instant Pot baby back ribs!

 Next to Instant Pot creamy shells and beef, these pressure cooker ribs are one of our favorite Instant Pot recipes.
 Why?
 Well, they're absolutely perfect every. single. time.
 Seriously, once you make ribs in the pressure cooker, you may never go back!

-This method for pressure cooker ribs is a lot like making ribs in the slow cooker, only it’s a lot faster.
+This method for pressure cooker ribs is a lot like making ribs in the slow cooker, only it's a lot faster.
 Instead of making fall-off-the-bone ribs in a few hours, you'll be devouring these ribs in less than an hour!
 We love to serve them with Instant Pot Potato Salad or Instant Pot Mashed Potatoes and Instant Pot Corn on the Cob or Foil Grilled Corn on the Cob for a complete meal.